Please read the following information carefully:

 • may contain web links to other sites in the content of which the Management Authority has no control and for which it assumes no responsibility.

-A document available on the site does not necessarily reproduce the text of
+A document available on the site does not necessarily reproduce the text of an official document.

 Only documents and regulations published on hard copy by the competent authoritative bodies are considered authentic.